2334 Rayburn HOB

 Washington, DC 20515

-The son of immigrants who fled communist Eastern Europe immediately after World War II, Andrew P. Harris, M.D., has made a lifetime commitment to serving his neighbors, country and community.
-Whether it is as a physician at the prestigious Johns Hopkins Hospital, as a veteran of the Naval Reserve, as a hard-working state senator, or now as congressman, Andy has made a life by serving others.
-He is dedicated to making sure every constituent in the 1st Congressional District receives the highest quality assistance and is well represented in the halls of Congress.
+The son of immigrants who fled communist Eastern Europe immediately after World War II, Dr. Andy Harris has spent his life serving his neighbors, country and community.
+Whether it was as a physician at Johns Hopkins Hospital, as a medical officer in the Naval Reserve, as a state senator, or now as Congressman, Andy has built his life by serving others.
+He is dedicated to making sure every constituent in the First Congressional District receives the highest-quality assistance and is well-represented in the halls of Congress.

-Filling a critical need for anesthesiologists in the Naval Reserve during the Reagan administration, Andy volunteered, and later established and commanded the Johns Hopkins Medical Naval Reserve Primus Unit P0605C.
-In 1990, his unit was recalled in order to assist with Operation Desert Shield (and later Operation Desert Storm) where they took care of active duty, veterans and POWs at Bethesda Naval Hospital.
-Harris reached the rank of commander (O-5).
+Answering a recruitment call to fill a critical need for anesthesiologists in the Naval Reserve during the Reagan Administration, Andy volunteered to serve in the military as a medical specialist.
+He went on to establish and command the Johns Hopkins Medical Naval Reserve Unit.
+In 1990, his unit was called up to active duty in order to assist with Operation Desert Shield (and later Operation Desert Storm).
+They took care of active duty military, veterans, and POWs at Bethesda Naval Hospital.
+Harris reached the rank of Commander (O-5).

 Unhappy with the status quo in Annapolis, Andy decided to take on the establishment and run for the Maryland State Senate in 1998.
 Andy served in the State Senate for 12 years, and continued to practice medicine while in office – epitomizing our Founding Fathers’ belief in a part-time, citizen legislature.

 Maryland’s First Congressional District first elected Andy to serve in the House of Representatives in 2010.
 He serves on the Committee on Appropriations and on the following subcommittees: Agriculture, and Labor, Health and Human Services, and Education.